Jordan Murphy (basketball): Freshman year

-As a freshman for the 2015–16 team, he was twice named Big Ten Conference Freshman of the week.
-Murphys 24-point/10-rebound November 30, 2015, double-double against Clemson and his 19-point/17-rebound December 5 double-double against South Dakota were the first back-to-back double-doubles by a Minnesota freshman since Kris Humphries for the 2003–04 Gophers, which earned his first Big Ten Conference Freshman of the week on December 7.
+As a freshman for the 2015–16 team, Murphy was twice named Big Ten Conference Freshman of the week.
+His 24-point/10-rebound November 30, 2015, double-double against Clemson and his 19-point/17-rebound December 5 double-double against South Dakota were the first back-to-back double-doubles by a Minnesota freshman since Kris Humphries for the 2003–04 Gophers, which earned his first Big Ten Conference Freshman of the week on December 7.
 No Minnesota freshman had even posted a single double-double since Humphries and the 24 points was the highest total by a Minnesota freshman since Andre Hollins of the 2011–12 Gophers.
-The December 5 game included a Murphy tip in with 1 second remaining to send the game to overtime.
+The December 5 game included a Murphy tip in with one second remaining to send the game to overtime.
 On February 18, Murphy posted 18 points, 6 rebounds and 6 assists against number six ranked Maryland, helping 0–13 Minnesota earn its first conference win and earning his second Big Ten Conference Freshman of the week honor on February 22.
 Following the 2015–16 Big Ten Conference men's basketball season, he was named to the All-Freshman Big Ten team along with Thomas Bryant, Diamond Stone, Ethan Happ and Caleb Swanigan.

 Sophomore year

-As a sophomore, he was Co-Big Ten Player of the Week (along with Derrick Walton) on February 13, 2017, following a February 8 25-point/19-rebound/4-block double overtime performance against Iowa and a February 11 17-point/11-rebound effort against Rutgers.
+As a sophomore, Murphy was Co-Big Ten Player of the Week (along with Derrick Walton) on February 13, 2017, following a 25-point/19-rebound/4-block double overtime performance against Iowa on February 8 and a 17-point/11-rebound effort on February 11 against Rutgers.
 After the 2016–17 Big Ten Conference men's basketball season, he was an All-Big Ten Conference third team selection by the Big Ten coaches and media.
 The national media recognized him as a second team Associated Press All-Big Ten selection.

 Junior year

 Although teammates Amir Coffey and Nate Mason were selected preseason All-Big Ten, Murphy was not.
 However, he was a Karl Malone Award preseason watchlist selectee.
 Murphy opened the season with a career-high 35 points and added 15 rebounds against USC Upstate.
-On the strength of 7 consecutive double-doubles for the 2017–18 Minnesota Golden Gophers, he won the first three Big Ten Player of the Week awards (a feat last achieved by Evan Turner in the 2009–10 Big Ten Conference men's basketball season).
-On January 6, because of first half foul trouble Murphy needed 9 second-half rebounds including one with 8 seconds remaining against Indiana to tie Tim Duncan's NCAA record for most consecutive double-doubles to start a season (17).
+On the strength of seven consecutive double-doubles for the 2017–18 Minnesota Golden Gophers, he won the first three Big Ten Player of the Week awards (a feat last achieved by Evan Turner in the 2009–10 Big Ten Conference men's basketball season).
+On January 6, because of first half foul trouble Murphy needed nine second-half rebounds including one with eight seconds remaining against Indiana to tie Tim Duncan's NCAA record for most consecutive double-doubles to start a season (17).
 On January 10, Murphy's streak ended against Northwestern.
 Following the 2017–18 Big Ten Conference men's basketball regular season, Murphy was named an All-Big Ten second team selection by the media and third team selection by the coaches.